School of Creatology

 • how we create, and

-• what potential we have to give and create.
+• what potential we have to create and give.

 We do this by: